 We understand that for some parents, having a child with additional needs in school can be an emotional, daunting and often overwhelming experience.
 In the information below, we have outlined what we can offer your child in school and we have answered some of the questions that our parents frequently ask.
-If you are unable to find the answer to your question, please feel free to contact the school SENCO, Mrs Heather Morton, who will be more than happy to answer your questions.
+If you are unable to find the answer to your question, please feel free to contact the school SENCO, Mrs Heather Morton or Miss Dodwell (Acting SENCO), who will be more than happy to answer your questions.

-Last year, we were very excited to welcome Plus Club to the Heswall Primary family.
+In September 2019, we were thrilled to welcome Plus Club to the Heswall Primary family.
 Plus Club has provided excellent Foundation Stage One provision right here at Heswall Primary for many years since it was established in 1984.
-Plus Club used to be managed as a partnership but have now joined with Heswall Primary School and are managed by the school.
-If you require any further information about Plus Club, please contact Mrs. Morton who will endeavour to assist you.
+Plus Club used to be managed as a partnership but have now joined with Heswall Primary School and are managed by the school governors.
+If you require any further information about special needs in Plus Club, please contact the school SENCO (Miss Dodwell) who will endeavour to assist you.